-A: A social media policy educates employees and sets-down the ground rules with regards to their conduct on social media platforms.
+A: A social media policy educates employees and sets the ground rules with regards to their conduct on social media platforms.
 The following are some compelling reasons why your business needs to adopt a social media policy:

-- Minimize Loss of Productivity: Due to rise in activity on social media, employees spend increasingly more time on sharing and communicating, often consumed with online presence, profiles and updating posts, even during working hours.
+- Minimize loss of productivity: Due to rise in activity on social media, employees spend increasingly more time on sharing and communicating, often consumed with online presence, profiles, and updating posts, even during working hours.
 The result is loss of work time and productivity for businesses.
 By introducing a social media policy you can limit the amount of time employees spend on social media for personal use.

 Q: My employer has blocked my access to Facebook on my work computer, and banned use of any social media during working hours.
 Is this not an infringement on my freedom of speech and right to privacy?

 A: By virtue of the employment contract, the employer has the right to expect employee’s full time and attention during working hours in return for the remuneration given.
 Social media activities can be a huge waste of paid employee time.
-In addition, a ban on access to social media helps to protect an employer’s reputation, prevent breaches of confidentiality and create a safe working environment.
+In addition, a ban on access to social media helps to protect an employer’s reputation, prevent breaches of confidentiality, and create a safe working environment.

 However, the employer’s rights must be balanced against the employee’s right to privacy both within and outside of the workplace.
 Employees have a reasonable expectation of privacy in the workplace.
 The extent of the employee’s right to privacy is determined by:

-- the nature of the activity;
+- The nature of the activity;

-- where it takes place;
+- Where it takes place;

-- ownership of the hardware, software or server used by the employee; and
+- Ownership of the hardware, software or server used by the employee; and

-- the policies consistently enforced.
+- The policies consistently enforced.